Neferti X. M. Tadiar

-Neferti Xina M. Tadiar joined the faculty of Barnard in 2006, after teaching in the Department of History of Consciousness at the University of California, Santa Cruz for nine years.
-Her academic interests include transnational and third world feminisms; postcolonial and Marxist theory; critical theories of race and subjectivity; literary and social theory; cultural studies of the Asia Pacific region; and Philippine studies.
+Professor Tadiar joined the faculty of Barnard in 2006, after teaching in the Department of History of Consciousness at the University of California, Santa Cruz for nine years, and before that, at the University of the Philippines, Diliman, Quezon City, Philippines.
+Her academic interests include transnational and third world feminisms; postcolonial and Marxist theory; critical theories of race and subjectivity; literary and social theory; cultural studies of the Asia Pacific region; Southeast Asia and Philippine studies.

-Professor Tadiar's work concerns the role of cultural practice and social imagination in the production of wealth, power, marginality, and liberatory movements in the context of global relations.
-While her research focuses on contemporary Philippine and Filipino cultures and their relation to political and economic change, she addresses broader issues of gender, race, and sexuality in the discourses and material practices of nationalism, transnationalism, and globalization.
+Professor Tadiar's work examines the role of cultural practice and social imagination in the production of wealth, power, marginality, and liberatory movements in the context of global relations.
+Her research focuses on contemporary as well as historical Philippine and Filipino cultures and their relation to political and economic change, while addressing broader issues of gender, race, and sexuality in the discourses and material practices of colonialism, nationalism, transnationalism, and globalization.

 Things Fall Away: Philippine Historical Experience and the Makings of Globalization (Duke University, 2009).

-Beyond the Frame: Women of Color and Visual Representation, coedited with A. Y. Davis (Palgrave Press, 2005).
+Beyond the Frame: Women of Color and Visual Representation, coedited with Angela Y. Davis (Palgrave Press, 2005).